Melbourne: Post-war period

-To counter the trend towards low-density suburban residential growth, the government began a series of controversial public housing projects in the inner city by the Housing Commission of Victoria, which resulted in the demolition of many neighbourhoods and a proliferation of high-rise towers.
-In later years, with the rapid rise of motor vehicle ownership, the investment in freeway and highway developments greatly accelerated the outward suburban sprawl and declining inner-city population.
+To counter the trend towards low-density suburban residential growth, the state government initiated a series of controversial inner-city public housing projects through the Housing Commission of Victoria, resulting in the demolition of many neighbourhoods and a proliferation of high-rise towers.
+In later years, with the rapid rise of motor vehicle ownership, the investment in freeway and highway developments greatly accelerated outward suburban sprawl and the decline of the inner-city population.
 The Bolte government sought to rapidly accelerate the modernisation of Melbourne.
 Major road projects including the remodelling of St Kilda Junction, the widening of Hoddle Street and then the extensive 1969 Melbourne Transportation Plan changed the face of the city into a car-dominated environment.

-Australia's financial and mining booms during 1969 and 1970 resulted in establishment of the headquarters of many major companies (BHP and Rio Tinto, among others) in the city.
+Australia's financial and mining booms during 1969 and 1970 resulted in the establishment of the headquarters of many major companies (BHP and Rio Tinto, among others) in the city.
 Nauru's then booming economy resulted in several ambitious investments in Melbourne, such as Nauru House.
 Melbourne remained Australia's main business and financial centre until the late 1970s, when it began to lose this primacy to Sydney.

 Melbourne experienced an economic downturn between 1989 and 1992, following the collapse of several local financial institutions.
 In 1992, the newly elected Kennett government began a campaign to revive the economy with an aggressive development campaign of public works coupled with the promotion of the city as a tourist destination with a focus on major events and sports tourism.
 During this period the Australian Grand Prix moved to Melbourne from Adelaide.
 Major projects included the construction of a new facility for the Melbourne Museum, Federation Square, the Melbourne Convention & Exhibition Centre, Crown Casino and the CityLink tollway.
 Other strategies included the privatisation of some of Melbourne's services, including power and public transport, and a reduction in funding to public services such as health, education and public transport infrastructure.